AarshShah9/Podcast-Website-Template/README.md

 1. Fork this repo to the Github account you want to host the website from
 2. Go into src\components\values.js and src\components\credentials.js and and replace all the links, Spotify API keys, etc. As well as replace all credentials in .env files for both the backend and frontend.
 (You can get the spotify keys, etc by going to https://developer.spotify.com/dashboard/login and following the steps to sign up and create an app.
 This will generate you the required information (ClientId, ClientSecret) and for the showID simply go to the spotify page for your podcast and get the alphanumeric id at the end of the URL).
-3. Make sure you you run "npmn install" in both folders to get the relevant libraries.
+3. Make sure you you run "npm install" in both folders to get the relevant libraries.

 ## Custom Styling